NCSU GIS/MEA582:

 r.info streets_speed

-r.colors streets_speed color=gyr
+r.colors -n streets_speed color=inferno

 d.rast streets_speed